FDA seems poised to approve a new drug for ALS, but does it work?

 It "did not meet the threshold," said Dr. Thomas J. Montine, a pathologist at Stanford University.

-"This study, on its own, doesn't establish that this drug is effective in the treatment of ALS," said Dr. Robert C. Alexander, chief scientific officer at the Banner Alzheimer's Institute.
+"This study, on its own, doesn't establish that this drug is effective in the treatment of ALS," said Dr. Robert C. Alexander, chief scientific officer of the Alzheimer's Prevention Initiative, led by the Banner Alzheimer's Institute.

 All six of those committee members voted no, when asked whether the evidence showed the drug was effective.
 Four other committee members voted yes.